TECHNOLOGY

 PROPRIETARY MANUFACTURING PROCESS

-Cook Biotech (now a part of RTI Surgical) designs and continuously improves proprietary processing methods to adapt SIS for specific clinical applications.
-The result of the these proprietary processes are variations of SIS that are optimized for application-specific requirements, such as strength and biochemical specifications.
-Cook Biotech obtains SIS material from the intestine in a manner that removes all viable cells but leaves the naturally fibrous and porous nature of the matrix behind.
+Cook Biotech (now a part of Evergen) develops and continuously improves proprietary processing methods to adapt SIS for specific clinical applications.
+The result of the these proprietary processes are variations of SIS that are optimized for application-specific requirements, such as strength and biochemical attributes.
+During manufacturing, SIS material is obtained from the intestine in a manner that removes all viable cells but leaves the naturally fibrous nature of the matrix behind.

 REFERENCES